2020Mom/mmh-risk-factors/README.md

 The file [pgSQL/scores.sql](pgSQL/scoring.sql) aggregates all of the factor data and scoring, and the composite score for each county, into one table, and exports to CSV at [csv/prfs_counties.csv](csv/prfs_counties.csv)

-The file [pgSQL/providers.sql](pgSQL/providers.sql) constructs the PSI Certified MH Providers table and loads the data from CSV.

-The file [pgSQL/copy2json.sql](pgSQL/copy2json.sql) creates JSON files for each table in the perinatal_risk_factors database.

 ## Perinatal Risk Factor Scores

 The data was aggregated in [pgSQL/scores.sql](pgSQL/scoring.sql) and exported to CSV at [csv/prfs_counties.csv](csv/prfs_counties.csv)\